ivan-kleshnin/unredux/IDEAS.md

 console.log(a.get()) // C
 ```

-This "breaks reactivity" but I think it's worth breaking in some cases.
+*But this is not reactive!!!" – I think it's appropriate to give up reactivity in some cases.

 For examples, the following is a hell to achieve in CycleJS: